b4nst/turbobanst-layout/README.md

 ### WQAZXCV

-Best effort will be made to keep the WQAZXCV keys confortable and convenient when used in conjunction with the Cmd / Ctrl key, in order to keep the most used shortcuts simple.
+Best effort will be made to keep the WQAZXCV keys confortable and convenient when used in conjunction with the <kbd>Cmd</kbd> / <kbd>Ctrl</kbd> key, in order to keep the most used shortcuts simple.

 ### Brackets ([{<>}])